readwritetools/rwserve-lorem-ipsum/readme.md

 When `custom-text` is provided, and randomize is "true" the text is split into words and rearranged to provide an arbitrary selection of words.

+When `content-type` is omitted, no "content-type" header is added to the response.

 The sample `router` shown above will route any `GET` or `HEAD` request for the virtual resource ```/lorem-ipsum```, to the plugin.